naturerobots/HSOS-SEP-PlantMap-2022/docs/reference/3d-view.md

 The plants array only contains plants for which the pointclouds are in the `django/storage/media/pointclouds/ply` folder.
 The pointcloud of a plant can be loaded by the url given in the plants array.

+for more information on how to access the pointclouds take a look at the [storage system](/reference/storage-system).

 **Request**: `/companies/<int:company_id>/gardens/<int:garden_id>/beds/<int:bed_id>/3d-scene/`
 **Response** `200 Ok`, `404 Not Found`, `400 Bad Request`